 The chalet can accommodate visitors in 27 double rooms, all equipped with bathroom, shower, TV connected with cable television and automatic heating.

 The restaurant has a capacity of 80 people.
 Festive events are organized here - like company parties, birthdays, dinner parties or private events.
 The food generally consists of traditional Romanian dishes, but the kitchen can satisfy, upon specific request, the various tastes.
 The specialty of the house is venison.
-The current menu can always be offer special prices.
+The current menu can always be offered at special prices.

 The conference room here can seat 50 and can be ideal for company meetings and reunions, seminars, conferences, brainstorming or team building sessions.
-It is to be noted that the chalet offer its full services for corporate meetings and countless possibilities for relaxation and entertainment.
+It is to be noted that the chalet offers its full services for corporate meetings and countless possibilities for relaxation and entertainment.